Knowing what to do can make a world of difference in the healing process

 Fractures are breaks, cracks, or chips in a bone.
 Children commonly sustain limb fractures after trauma e.g. a fall from the monkey bars at the playground, during a soccer game or a road traffic accident.
 Fractures may occur in any bone of the body but upper limb fractures are the most common.

 If your child has a fracture, your child may complain of pain and you may notice swelling at the site of injury.
-The limb with the fractured bone may appear swollen or deformed.
+The limb with the fractured bone may also appear swollen or deformed.
 Your child may have difficulty moving the affected limb.
-If this is a bone in the lower limbs, your child may have difficulty weight-bearing.
+If this is a bone in the lower limbs, your child may have difficulty weight-bearing / standing.
 Children's bones are often more pliable and they may sustain partial fractures through the bone shaft.
 These partial fractures are called greenstick fractures and can only be diagnosed with an X-ray.

 If you are not sure if your child has sustained a fracture, it is advisable to see a doctor and obtain an X-ray of the affected area.
-An x-ray is recommended prior to massage of manipulation which can worsen the fracture (e.g. by a Chinese physician or
+An x-ray is recommended prior to massage or manipulation which can worsen the fracture (e.g. by a Chinese physician or

 Children's Hand Conditions And Injuries